Kafka

 • Broker - a single kafka server (replicated for high-availability)

-• Partition - indexed log (array) and hence ordering is guaranteed among messages received by a particular partition; data is replicated for redundancy
+• Partition - indexed log (array) and hence ordering is guaranteed among messages received by a particular partition; data is replicated for redundancy producers and consumers often directly interact with this

 • Publisher - writes messages to topics